XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part4/4-0/README.md

 > :warning: This script must be executed with `sudo`.

+> :warning: All the hosts should have the same default login and password for an automatic deployment.

 It uses a JSON file as a configuration file.
 When configuring each nodes, it takes in charge
 * the Docker installation,
 * hostname settings,